GENI-NSF/geni-tools/README-omni.txt

 ==== listresources ====
 Call the AM API ListResources function at specified aggregates, and print the rspec to stdout or to a file.
-Optional argument for API v1&2 is a slice name, making the request for a manifest RSpec.
+Optional argument for AM API v1 & v2 is a slice name which returns a manifest RSpec.
-Note that the slice name argument is only supported in AM API v1 or v2.
+Note that the slice name argument is only supported in AM API v1 and v2.
-For listing contents of a slice in APIv3+, use describe().
+For listing contents of a slice in AM API v3+, use `describe`.

  * Format:  `omni.py [-a AM_URL_or_nickname] [-o [-p fileprefix] or
-                    --outfile filename] \
+                    --outputfile filename] \
                     [-t <RSPEC_TYPE> <RSPEC_VERSION>] \
                     [--api-version <version #, 2 is default, or 1 or 3>] \
                     listresources [slice-name (APIv1 or 2 only)]`
  * Sample usage:
   * `omni.py listresources -t geni 3`
-            List resources at all AMs on your CH using GENI v3 format ad RSpecs
+            List resources at all AMs on your CH using GENI v3 format advertisement RSpecs
   * `omni.py listresources myslice -t geni 3`
-            List resources in myslice from all AMs on your CH (API v1 or 2 only)
+            List resources in myslice from all AMs on your CH (AM API v1 or v2 only)
   * `omni.py -a http://localhost:12348 listresources myslice -t geni 3`
             List resources in myslice at the localhost AM
   * `omni.py -a myLocalAM listresources -t geni 3`
-            List resources at the AM with my nickname myLocalAM in omni_config
+            List resources at the AM with my nickname myLocalAM (in omni_config)
   * `omni.py listresources -a http://localhost:12348 -t GENI 3 myslice`
             List resources in myslice at the localhost AM, requesting that the AM send a GENI v3 format RSpec.